History of rail transport in Pakistan: Trans–Baluchistan Railway

 The Trans-Balochistan Railway ran from Quetta to Taftan and onward to the Iranian city of Zahidan.
 It was named the Nushki Extension Railway, since its construction began west of Nushki in 1916.
 The line reached Zahidan in 1922.
 It is 732 km long, with the last 100-kilometer section in Iran.
 It is little used, with one fortnightly train between Quetta and Zahidan.

 Kandahar State Railway

 The Kandahar State Railway opened in 1881 and originally ran from Sibi and onward to Rindli, with the intention of reaching Quetta and Kandahar.
 However, the line never reached Quetta.
 The railway joined with the southern section of the Sind–Pishin State Railway and, in 1886, amalgamated with other railways to form the North Western State Railway (NWR).
 From Sibi the line ran south-west, skirting the hills to Rindli, and originally followed the Bolan stream to its head on the plateau.
 Flooding led to the abandonment of this alignment, and the railway follows the Mashkaf Valley.
 Although the Bolan Pass rail construction enabled the NWR route to be selected, the line was later dismantled.

+The Sind–Sagar Railway

+The Sind–Sagar Railway was originally constructed as a Metre Gauge railway line from Lala Musa to Malakwal.
+In 1886 the Sind–Sagar Railway was amalgamated with other railways to form the North Western State Railway and railway line from was converted to broad gauge.
+The Chak Nizam Bridge, also known as Victoria Bridge, was completed in early 1887 over the Jhelum river in Shahpur District and connected Jhelum to Lahore.
+The NWR Sind-Sagar Branch Line was the new name for the line and continued to be extended with branch lines and designated as part of the 'Frontier Section – Military Line'.